kusharma/symphony-of-nebula/README.md

 - Music_video_generator.ipynb: Contains code to generate music using the MusicGen model and then create a synchronized video by selecting the appropriate image and generated audio track.

-- Selected5Images: Contains 5 example images used in our code.
+- SelectedJWTImages: Contains 5 example images used in our code.

 - GeneratedMusic: Stores .json files used for music generation.